L2-Lagrange/LM1875/README.md

 # LM1875
-This repository holds the schematics for my LM1875 bridge tied load bluetooth system design
+This repository holds the schematics for my LM1875 bridge tied load bluetooth system design.
+It is a compact portable Bridge-Tied-Load power amplifier design that can operate from arbitrary DC voltage sources and a cheap blueooth reciever.
+The system is composed of a power board and a reciever board.
+The reciever board has a 2nd order active filter with roughly 35khz cutoff te help remove noise from the reciever.

 <p align="center">
   <img src="Amplifier_Prototype_Image_V001.jpg" width="400">